JACQUELINE BOND

 I somewhat agreed, though with the result rather than the rationale.
 It could be tasty and something to do that wouldn't cost an arm and a leg, as long as she didn't mean animals.
 Maybe it might even make her happier.

-The seeds went in and the sprouts came out.
-I mostly helped the latter, out of sheer conscience, though I could not fault her on the out-and-out effort of the former.
-She needed to grow but was less keen on the act of growing.
+The seeds went in, and the sprouts came out.
+I mostly helped the latter out of sheer conscience, though I could not fault her for the out-and-out effort of the former.
+She needed to grow, but was less keen on growing.

 Yet, for what she lacked in nurture, she made up for in enthusiasm.
-Within a week, our micro-acre of a garden became the foster parent of scavenged bamboo sticks, chucked fruit trays, cracked bird feeders and any street find that might have once been intentionally owned.
-Soon we found ourselves with an empty house, with an ornamental garden maze of trash.
+Within a week, our micro-acre of a garden became the foster parent of scavenged bamboo sticks, chucked fruit trays, cracked bird feeders, and any street find that might have once been intentionally owned.
+Soon, we found ourselves with an empty house and an ornamental garden maze of trash.

 Unfortunately, the solution to the environmental crisis has never been limitless growth.
 Frugality both motivated and excused her excessive consumption.
 It wasn't real property if it was free.
 However, anything that did have a cost, regardless of its life-bearing properties, became taboo.

-She began to pee in the garden.
-To save water.
-The first time it happened, I believe we shared a rare moment of mutual feeling.
+She began peeing in the garden to save water.
+The first time it happened, we shared a rare moment of mutual feeling.
 Once the embarrassment was over, she had crossed the Rubicon, and the fence corner became her pride of place.

-She started to lose weight, money and friends.
-Food was the problem, work was the problem, friends followed bad lives, so they were the problem.
+She started to lose weight, money, and friends.
+Food was the problem, work was the problem, and friends had bad lives, so they were the problem.
 The emptiness of our house became her life, distracted by the fullness of our garden.

-The clutter was only partially cleared when she made space for herself to sleep.
-We weren’t born for the indoors.
+The clutter was partially cleared when she made space for herself to sleep.
+We weren't born for the indoors.
 The luxury of summer finally arrived, and the process of sleeping became less brutal.
 As her comfort grew, however, her plants shrivelled.
-I tried to water them, but my interventions were refused on grounds of not being natural.
+I tried to water them, but she refused my interventions because they were not natural.

 We saw each other less and less.
-One occasion, I caught her gazing hungrily at stalks whose far-off fruit were becoming ever less likely.
+One occasion, I caught her gazing hungrily at stalks whose far-off fruit was becoming ever less likely.

 I'll eat when it's time to eat.